davenaylor/postie/readme.txt

 */10 * * * * /usr/bin/wget -O /dev/null http://blog.robfelty.com/wp-content/plugins/postie/get\_mail.php >/dev/null 2>&1

 This fetches the mail every ten minutes with wget

-= Cronless Postie =

-If you don't have access to cron, you can run postie without it.

-* Activate the cronless postie plugin (it is included with the postie plugin, so if you have downloaded postie, you don't need to download anything else
-* By default, cronless postie checks for new e-mail once every hour.
-To select a different rate, change the cronless postie setting in the postie settings page.
-* Note that timing with cronless postie is not very accurate.
-It depends on people visiting your website.
-If you select to check every 10 minutes, but you only get one visit every 30 minutes, then it might take 30 minutes for a post to show up.

 == Usage ==
 * If you put in :start - the message processing won't start until it sees that string